anampopa/ana-blog/content/quote/emotional-agility1.md

 Here are a few questions to ask yourself in order to start identifying your values:

 Deep down, what matters to me?
-What relationships do I want to buid?
+What relationships do I want to build?
 What do I want my lif to be about?
 What kind of situations make me feel most fit?
 If a miracle occurred and all the anxiety and stress in my life were gone, what would my life look like and what new things would I pursue?